-Scan Scanning the network, systems, processes presumably by an attacker.
-Reconnaissance attempts have a minimal impact on resources.
-Attempts to reconnaissance are carried out on systems considered vulnerable and/or affect the functionality of resources.
-Reconnaissance attempts result in an attack.
+Category Example subcategory Description Low Level Medium Level High Level systems, processes presumably by an attacker. minimal impact on resources. are carried out on systems considered vulnerable and/or affect the functionality of resources. an attack.
 Spear Phishing Attempt to defraud people whose behaviour has previously been the victim of a special study in order to obtain specific information.
 The text of the communication does not contain any information other than contact information, which is public.
-The text of the communication contains non-public contact information and non-public hierarchical references.
-The text of the communication simulates previous communications, contextualizing roles and responsibilities and conveying non-public information.
-Disclosure Disseminatio n of information outside the perimeter of the organization.
-Unauthorised disclosure of confidential information has not taken place.
-Unauthorised disclosure of confidential information has not been established.
+The text of the communication contains non- public contact information and non-public hierarchical references.
+The text of the communication simulates previous ones, contextualizing roles and responsibilities and conveying non-public information.
+Abuse Disclosure Dissemination of information outside the perimeter of the organization. confidential Unauthorised disclosure of confidential information has not been established.
 Unauthorised disclosure of confidential information has occurred.
-Abuse Misconfiguratio n Error in the configuration of a system, hardware, software.
+Mis- configuration Error in the configuration of a system, hardware, software.
 Authentication and/or Authorizations configured with minimal impact on resources.
 Authentication and/or Authorizations configured incorrectly with a moderate impact on resources.
 Wrongly configured authentication and/or authorizations with a strong impact on resources.
-Misuse Error using a The error has a The error has a The mistake has system, hardware, software. minimal impact on resources. moderate impact on resources. a serious impact on resources.
-Policy and/or Procedure Violation Violation of policies and procedures established by the organization.
-Violation of the Policy/Procedur e has a low impact.
-The violation of the Policy/Procedure has a moderate impact.
-The violation of the Policy/Procedure has a serious impact.
+Misuse Error using a system, hardware, software.
+The error has a minimal impact on resources.
+The mistake has a serious impact on resources.
+Policy and/or Procedure Violation Violation of policies and procedures established by Violation of the Policy/Procedure has a low impact.
+Violation of the Policy/Procedure has a moderate impact.
+Policy/Procedure

+Category Example subcategory Description Low Level Medium Level High Level the organization.
 Theft Hardware theft.
-The stolen hardware has a bass monetary value or is not part of a system defined critical.
-The stolen hardware has a high monetary value or is part of a critical system.
-The accident investigation is the related response to it shall be transferred to the competent authorities.
-Business Impact Impact on the organisation' s core/critical systems.
-The accident does not involve critical services.
-The incident involves critical services.
-The incident involves critical services and threatens to involve more.
-Denial of Service DDOS Deliberate exhaustion of the resources of a computer system that provides a service, such as a website, to the point where it is no longer able to provide the service itself.
-The resources concerned are not defined as criticism.
+The stolen hardware has a low monetary value and is not part of a system defined critical. hardware has a high monetary The incident investigation is the related response to it shall be transferred to the competent authorities.
+Business Impact Impact on the organisation's core/critical systems.
+The incident does not involve critical services.
+Theincidentinvolvescriticalservicesandthreatenstoinvolve more.
+Denial of Service DDoS Deliberate exhaustion of the resources of a computer system that provides a service, such as a website, to the point where it is no longer able to provide the service itself.
+The resources concerned are not defined as critical.
 The resources concerned have moderate impact on production/critic al systems.
-The resources concerned have a serious impact on production/critic al systems.
+The resources concerned have a serious impact on production/critical systems.
 Loss Loss of hardware.
-Lost hardware has a low Lost hardware has a high The accident investigation is monetary value or is not part of a system defined critical. monetary value or is part of a critical system. the related response to it shall be transferred to the competent authorities.
-Service disruption Interruption of service.
+Lost hardware has a low monetary value or is not part of a system defined critical. has a high monetary value its response shall Service disruption Interruption of service.
 The incident concerns a single resource and/or a single endpoint.
-The incident affects more resources and more endpoints, compromising services.
 An interruption of service defined as critical occurs.

+Category Example subcategory Description Low Level Medium Level High Level services.
 Malware Generic Malware A program or file that can damage computers and systems.
 A single endpoint is infected.
 Several endpoints are infected.
-Infection actively spread, the impact affects several areas of the organization.
+Infection actively spread; the impact affects several areas of the organization.
 Ransomware Type of Malware that restricts access to the device that infects the data it contains, requiring a ransom to be paid to remove this limitation.
-The resource has been infected but has been prevented it from spreading.
-The resource is infected and spreads to a small number of others resources.
-The resource is infected and this has a serious impact on the entire organization.
-Zero Day The exploitation of a vulnerability not expressly known to the software developer.
+The resource has been infected but has been prevented it from spreading. infected and spreads to a small The resource is infected, and this has a serious impact on the entire organization.
+Zero-day The exploitation of a vulnerability not expressly known to the software developer.
 Minimal impact on resources.
 Moderate impact on resources.
 Strong impact on resources.